JamesWillLewis/appgraph/README.md

 ## Example

+Prompt:
-Prompt: "Build a blog platform where users can sign up, create blog posts, and comment on posts.
-Add moderation for comments and email notifications when someone replies to a comment."
+> Build a blog platform where users can sign up, create blog posts, and comment on posts.
+> Add moderation for comments and email notifications when someone replies to a comment.

 AppGraph might produce something like this:
 ```